kubernetes-sigs/descheduler/README.md

 ## Pod Evictions

-When the rescheduler decides to evict pods from a node, it employs following general mechanism:
+When the descheduler decides to evict pods from a node, it employs following general mechanism:

 * Critical pods (with annotations scheduler.alpha.kubernetes.io/critical-pod) are never evicted.
 * Pods (static or mirrored pods or stand alone pods) not part of an RC, RS, Deployment or Jobs are